web blazonry web development scripts and tutorials

 ?>

-One difference is displaying the links.
-We do not need the links "live" but instead want to be able to edit them by clicking either "edit" or "delete".
+One difference from earlier in this tutorial is displaying the links.
+We do not need the links "live."
+Instead we want to be able to edit them by clicking either "edit" or "delete."
 We will need the primary key id of the link we wish to edit or delete.
 The primary key can be passed in via the URL and the get method by adding on ?id=(number) at the end of the URL.

 The delete code is shown below, I will leave the edit page as an exercise for you to do.
 The edit page is only slightly more complex because you need another form to display the data to edit.
 This can be processed the same way as the insert script.
-What I usually do is copy over the insert form and modify that, it is a good base for my edit page.
+What I usually do is copy over the insert form and modify that.
+A working form gives me a good base for new form, in this case, the edit page.

-Code to display the links on the screen:
+The PHP code snippet to display the links on screen:

 while ($row = mysql_fetch_array($retid)) {